 Today we start our day early in the morning after having our breakfast pushing ourselves forward through the small isolated small village of Dughla.
 After having our lunch at the trails, we slowly climb up towards Lobuche through barren lands surrounded by small shrubs without much vegetation.
 In this way, we finally arrive at Lobuche where we will be staying for an overnight stay.

 Day 10 : Lobuche – Gorak Shep (5,170 m/16,961ft) – Everest Base Camp (5,364m/17,594ft) – Gorak Shep: 8 – 9 hrs::

 Leaving behind Lobuche, we move ahead towards our last overnight station during our Everest base camp trek at Gorakshep.
 Situated at 5100 meters altitude above sea level, there might be a chance of high altitude sickness.
 However, with our proper acclimatization stops and professionally designed itinerary with experienced guides, the risks of getting affected by altitude sickness will be significantly lower.
-It will also be the most important day of our trip as we will be stepping at the base camp of Everest, the highest Himalaya on the planet.
-After capturing the best moments at base camp, we return towards Gorakshep for an overnight stay.
+It will also be the most important day of our trip as we will be stepping at the base camp of Everest, the highest Himalayas on the planet.
+After capturing the best moments at base camp, we return to Gorakshep for an overnight stay.

 Day 11 : Gorak Shep – Kala Patthar (5,545m/18,192ft)- Pheriche (4,280 m/14,070 ft): 8 – 9 hrs::

 Today before having our breakfast before sunrise, very early in the morning, we head in for the Kalapathher hike to witness the amazing sunrise views over the highest Himalayas, Everest, Amadablam, Lhotse, Nuptse, and other surrounding peaks.
 After immersing in the natural beauty of panoramic Himalayan views, we return to Gorakshep and descend towards Pheriche for an overnight stay.